ngjance/coe_price_prediction_fbprophet/README.md

 ## Purpose of the Project
-The purpose of this project is to create a model to predict the COE prices in Singapore.
+The purpose of this project is to create a model to predict the COE prices in Singapore using FBprophet.

 The success metrics are:
 1. R2 score